Alison Rose, CEO Commercial & Private Banking, RBS Group plc

 Our Mentors serve or have served on boards spanning 33 countries

-Vindi Banga is currently a partner in the private equity firm CD&R and the Chairman of Kalle GmbH.
+Vindi Banga is a partner in the private equity firm CD&R LLC.

-Sarah Bates is Chairman of St James’s Place and Polar Capital Technology Trust.
+Sarah Bates is Chairwoman of St James’s Place plc and Polar Capital Technology Trust plc.

 Daniel Bernard is Vice-President of CapGemini.
 He was previously the Chairman of Kingfisher and CEO and Chairman of Carrefour.

-Donald Brydon is currently Chairman of London Stock Exchange Group and of Sage Group plc.
+Donald Brydon is currently Chairman of London Stock Exchange Group plc and of Sage Group plc.

 Donald Brydon CBE